SKYWARE-Group/Identisio/README.md

 # <img src="Identisio/Assets/identisio-icon.png" height="28"> Identisio

-This project is an attempt to build parsing and validation library for variety of identifiers, such as IBAN, Vat numbers, etc.
+This project is an attempt to build parsing and validation library for a variety of identifiers, such as IBAN, Vat numbers, etc.

+## Usage

+The easiest way to use this library is to get it from NuGet as follows:

+`Install-Package Skyware.Identisio`

 ## Currently supported identifiers